q335r49/microviche/README.md

 >
 >![Panning](https://raw.github.com/q335r49/textabyss/gh-pages/images/ta2.gif)     .     ![Map](https://raw.github.com/q335r49/textabyss/gh-pages/images/tamap.png)
 >
->Memory organization, especially when it comes to prose, still seems quite underdeveloped today.
-Text production on the order of even kilobytes per year may seem unmanageable, often leading to the buildup of hundreds or thousands of pages in mysteriously named folders.
-Solutions like desktop indexing and personal wikis provide some measure of control; textabyss is another effort along those lines.
-It provides a plane that one can append to as needed, as well as means to navigate and preemptively or retroactively map out this plane.
-Ideally, one would be able to access recent additions simply by panning and writings from potentially years earlier by scanning the map.
+>Text production on the order of even kilobytes per year may often seem unmanageable, leading to the buildup of hundreds or thousands of pages in mysteriously named folders.
+Solutions like desktop indexing and personal wikis provide some measure of control; textabyss offers yet another.
+It provides a plane that can be appended to as needed as well as means to navigate and either preemptively or retroactively map out this plane.
+Ideally, one would be able to access recent additions simply by panning, and writings from potentially years earlier by scanning the map.
 It presents some unique advantages over indexing, hyperlinking, and hierarchical organizing.

 ##Installation
 Download [the latest version of nav.vim](https://raw.github.com/q335r49/textabyss/master/nav.vim), open [vim](http://www.vim.org), and type `:source nav.vim` (or wherever you downloaded the file).
 Once sourced, press **F10** to begin.
 Help is baked in, usually by pressing **F1** after **F10**.
 Earlier releases can be found at [vim.org/scripts](http://www.vim.org/scripts/script.php?script_id=4835) or under the releases tab.

 ##Guide
-_Note that this information can be accessed from within the script, usually by pressing **F1**, either after pressing **F10** or when the map is shown._
+_Help can be accessed in script usually by pressing **F1**, either after pressing **F10** or when the map is shown._

-Start by downloading [the latest version of nav.vim](https://raw.github.com/q335r49/textabyss/master/nav.vim), opening [vim](http://www.vim.org), and typing `:source nav.vim` (or wherever you downloaded the file).

-Once sourced, press **F10** to begin.
+Once installed, press **F10** to begin.
 You will be prompted for a file pattern.
 You can try `*` for all files in the directory or, say, `plane*` for files beginning with 'plane'.
 You can also name a single file and later append additional splits as needed with **F10 A**

 Once the files are loaded, you can pan using the mouse or by pressing **F10** followed by the standard vim keys **h**, **j**, **k**, and **l**.
 The full list of commands is: